LotsOfPixelsStudios/TimoliaCreative.github.io/pages/Molang.md

 Query.variant
 ````

-This will return a `Query` object that has extended the `Molang` interface.
-That means that the
+This will return a `Query` object with the `Molang` interface.
+That means the
 `Query` object on its own is valid for any Molang input like in the animation controller transition:

 ````kotlin